Skip to content

 Stainless steel CNC machined components with bright finish — when corrosion resistance is required, stainless competes with anodized aluminum.

-Stainless 304 and 316 are chosen when chloride or food-contact resistance is needed; for weight and machinability, aluminum often wins.
+Figure 2.
+Stainless 304 and 316 are often chosen when chloride resistance or food-contact compatibility matters; for lower weight and easier machining, aluminum often remains the better fit.

 Section 2 of 6